Zerodha's Nithin Kamath explains if one should exit FDs and buy the dip

-Online stockbroking firm Zeroda's co-founder Nithin Kamath shared his thoughts on one of the most burning questions for retail investors in the Indian bourses: to buy in the current dip or not.
+Online stockbroking firm Zerodha's co-founder Nithin Kamath shared his thoughts on one of the most burning questions for retail investors in the Indian bourses: to buy in the current dip or not.

 In a series of tweets, Kamath informed that he has been inundated with a number of messages asking him if one should exit fixed deposits (FDs), debt funds, and buy the dip.